Work With Us

 - Demonstrated commitment and experience working with Black, Indigenous and people of color communities

-- Willingness to work remotely and in person
+- Willingness to work remotely

 - Effective time management skills, including prioritizing and managing multiple tasks, with light supervision